Modelling reporting delays for disease surveillance data: Background

-Here we extend the chain ladder approach as it is potentially more flexible than the conditional multinomial approach, in allowing for spatio-temporal variation in the counts as well as covariate effects.
+{Here we extend the chain ladder approach with Negative Binomial marginals, to allow for spatio-temporal variation} in the counts as well as covariate effects.
 Spatial variation is something that has not yet been considered in the various approaches to date, however it is important to appreciate that both the delay mechanism as well as the temporal variability in the process giving rise to the counts can vary is space.
-For instance, in the application of the model in section \ref{sec:sari}, the delay mechanism in reporting of Severe Acute Respiratory Illness (SARI) in Brazil is allowed to vary in space to account for the differences in the reporting process across administrative regions and to also borrow information across these regions.
+For instance, in the application of the model in section \ref{sec:sari}, the delay mechanism in reporting of Severe Acute Respiratory Infection (SARI) in Brazil is allowed to vary in space to account for the differences in the reporting process across administrative regions and to also borrow information across these regions.
 Furthermore, the particular formulation of the model that we propose, readily allows for dependence along both the columns and rows of Figure \ref{table1}, to capture the temporal variability of the disease occurrence as well as the temporal structure of the delay mechanism.

+{Note that all the approaches mentioned here are purely statistical, in the sense that there is no specific component in the models relating to the disease dynamics.
+Incorporating mechanistic or physical elements relating to the disease, can greatly improve predictions by allowing the science to effectively inform the modelling.
+Approaches combining mechanistic models such as SIR (Susceptible-Infectious-Recovered) and statistical ones have been utilised in the past to model disease time series (e.g. \cite{Finkenstadt2000}), however such modelling efforts require well-documented data and can be computationally expensive.
+As mentioned, the focus here is on observational surveillance studies (often lacking in vital information such as the amount of susceptible population) and efficient modelling for use in real-time decision making.}